A Silicone Valley tech-billionaire is paying $10,000 to be killed so his brain can be preserved forever.

 And even in those states, an individual must have a terminal illness and have been told they will only live for six months or less.

-The company has consulted lawyers familiar with the law, and said that if people have a terminal illness they believe th
+The company has consulted lawyers familiar with the law, and said that if people have a terminal illness they believe this service will be legal to them.

 The idea of uploading human conscisouness into computers or storing it on the cloud is gaining popularity among scientists in Silicone Valley.